vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

     # by passing the flag --default-backup-ttl.
     ttl: 24h0m0s
     # The labels you want on backup objects, created from this schedule (instead of copying the labels you have on schedule object itself).
-    # Setting this will also ensure your backup object does not get labels from f.ex. argocd copied to your backup object (making argocd think it created it and wanting to remove it)
+    # When this field is set, the labels from the Schedule resource are not copied to the Backup resource.
     metadata:
       labels:
         labelname: somelabelvalue